-The Serchio Valley has a unique position between white marble rocks and green beech trees,
+In a unique position between white marble rocks and green beech trees,

-the Serchio valley is crossed by a river sourcing from an enchanted cave in the Apennines and from the highest peak of the Apuan Alps
+the Serchio valley is crossed by a river sourcing from an enchanted cave in the Apennines and from the highest peak of the Apuan Alps.

 "... in Bagni di Lucca you walk on Royals sinking through them ... "

-commented the historian Cesare Sardi about the fact that especially in the nineteenth century the thermal baths of Bagni di Lucca attracted aristocracy from all over Europe: Federico II, Liszt, Paganini, Rossini, Strauss, Dumas, Puccini, Montaigne, Byron, the Bonaparte family: this is just a part of the guests who loved to spend their time in the hot springs, already appreciated by the Romans, Matilde di Canossa and Castruccio Castracani, who built the bridges to allow travelers to reach them.
+commented the historian Cesare Sardi about the fact that especially in the nineteenth century the thermal baths of Bagni di Lucca attracted aristocrats from all over Europe: Frederick II, Liszt, Paganini, Rossini, Strauss, Dumas, Puccini, Montaigne, Byron, the Bonaparte family: this is just a part of the guests who loved to spend their time in the Bagni Caldi hot springs, already appreciated by the Romans, Matilde di Canossa and Castruccio Castracani, who built the bridges to allow travellers to reach them.

-Strolling through the villages, searching for the atmosphere of natural seasons and changes,
+Strolling through the villages, searching for the atmosphere of seasons changing and slow life,

 stepping on cobblestone, sunny squares and different panoramas.
 In the medieval mountain villages, the exploits of Castruccio Castracani, great leader and vicar of the Serchio valley, are still evident.
 From this strategic position the valley was controlled for centuries, because of endless conflicts between Pisa and Lucca, Pistoia and Modena.

 On the Apennines there is the village of Barga, rebuilt in 1361, full of history and narrow streets climbing steeply up to the Duomo.
-Local disputes mark out the history of Coreglia Antelminelli until the fourteenth century when Castruccio finally built an unbreakable stronghold with beautiful pearly gray coloured palaces fully in tune with the local stone.
+Local disputes mark out the history of Coreglia Antelminelli until the fourteenth century when Castruccio finally built an unbreakable stronghold with beautiful pearly grey coloured palaces fully in tune with the local stone.

-On the side of the Apuan Alps, from the narrow streets of Careggine, located on an extended plateau, the view opens up onto the wide panorama from Pratofiorito to the marble basin of Orto di Donna, to the Pania mountains and further south to Colognora, a village made of stone in the midst of green and shady forests with thousand-year-old chestnut trees; and then there is Vetriano, a small town with a tiny theater: two tiers of boxes decorated with painted panels, the scene and the curtain.
+On the side of the Apuan Alps, from the narrow streets of Careggine, located on an extended plateau, the view opens up onto the wide panorama from Pratofiorito to the marble basin of Orto di Donna, ranging to the Pania mountains and further south to Colognora, a village made of stone in the midst of green and shady forests with thousand-year-old chestnut trees; and then there is Vetriano, a small town with a tiny theater: two tiers of boxes decorated with painted panels, the scene and a curtain.
 All in all just 70 square meters registered in the Guinness Book of Records.

 On the valley floor, where the Serchio river meets its most important tributaries, several villages are located, like Borgo a Mozzano with the Lima river flowing in beyond the Maddalena bridge.
 The town, dominated by the ruins of the ancient keep of the Monte Bargiglio fortress, has beautiful paved streets, stone courtyards, magnificent churches, and elegant palaces.

-Sillico, was the first town of Garfagnana to accept the protection of Niccolò d'Este, thus avoiding the dominion of the Republic of Lucca, while Castiglione di Garfagnana, enclosed within a circle of walls with powerful towers, chose Lucca.
+Sillico was the first town of Garfagnana to accept the protection of Niccolò d'Este, thus avoiding the dominion of the Republic of Lucca, while Castiglione di Garfagnana, enclosed within a circle of walls with powerful towers, chose Lucca.

 A little higher up, and some time after, the Montalfonso fortress was built.
 Just outside Castelnuovo, along the path dedicated to Ariosto, you can walk to the southern terraces of the walls enclosing the parade ground and the Duke's and the soldiers' buildings.
 From here a nice view opens up to the Camporgiano fortress and the surrounding village.

-Many historical routes allow us to approach the valley as it was once known by travelers who crossed it for reasons of faith or commerce.
+Many historical routes allow us to approach the valley as it was once known by travellers who crossed it for reasons of faith or commerce.
 The medieval Via del Volto Santo proceeds from the Tea pass towards Lucca through thick woods, along a path marked by hundreds of small roadside shrines.

 The current railway line, which crosses the valley since 1840, offers a great panoramic view on the mountains and the river in the romantic atmosphere of slow mobility.

 The Cipollaio road is the only connection from the internal Garfagnana valley to the coast.
-It offers a scenery hard to forget, running along the rough and bare slopes of Mount Sumbra and Corchia, the great white spots of the marble quarries looking like snow from the coast.
-The Gothic line, dating back to recent history, is flanked by olive trees, symbols of peace.
+It offers a scenery hard to forget, running along the rough and bare slopes of Mount Sumbra and Corchia, the great white spots called "ravaneti" of the marble quarries looking like snow from the coast.
+The Gothic line, dating back to recent history, is flanked by luxuriant olive trees, symbols of peace.